yudhaafrizarevi/vprofile-project-devops/README.md

 vagrant up
 ```

-Vagrant will create the following infrastructure:
+Vagrant will automatically create and configure:

 ```text
 web01